 - Blood

 - Contaminated water

 - Respiratory droplets

 - Direct contact

-- See the Transmission Mission Handout.
-For each of the 4 ways that viruses are transmitted, research and then identify 3 types of viruses that are spread through that mode.
-Then identify 3 ways to prevent the spread of that virus.
+- 1. See the Transmission Mission Handout.
+For each of the 4 ways that viruses are transmitted, research and then identify 3 types of viruses that are spread through that mode and 3 ways to prevent the spread of that virus.

 - 2. Now, select one of the 4 modes of transmission.

-- What are the ways to prevent the spread of virus through that mode that you came up with?
-Once you have identified this information, come up with a new product that could help prevent the spread of the virus through that mode (e.g., a hat with a laser distance measurer that identifies when someone is less than 6 feet away).
+- What are the ways to prevent the spread of virus through that mode?

+Once you have identified this information, come up with a new product that could help prevent the spread of the virus through that mode (e.g., a hat with a laser distance measurer that identifies when someone is less than 6 feet away to prevent the spread of a virus through respiratory droplets).
-- 3. As you are thinking about what product you will invent, identify:

-- The problem you want to solve

-- The qualities that your invention should have (e.g., large and lightweight)

-- What your product should do
+- 3. As you are thinking about what product you will invent, identify: - The problem you want to solve - The qualities that your invention should have (e.g., large and lightweight) - What your product should do